netonjm/CodeSharp/CodeSharp.VSCode/README.md

-# javascriptextension README
+# NewEx README

-This is the README for your extension "javascriptextension".
+This is the README for your extension "NewEx".
 After writing up a brief description, we recommend including the following sections.

 ## Features